“The market is not a free market when a segment of the population is systematically excluded from participation.”

 Mehrsa Baradaran

-Mehrsa Baradaran is an acclaimed author and professor of law recognized for her expertise on banking law, wealth inequality, racism, and black exclusion within the financial system.
+Mehrsa Baradaran, acclaimed author and professor of law, is recognized for her expertise on banking law, wealth inequality, financial regulation, and black exclusion within the financial system.
 Her scholarship includes the books: "How the Other Half Banks: Exclusion, Exploitation, and the Threat to Democracy," and "The Color of Money: Black Banks and the Racial Wealth Gap," both published by the Harvard University Press.
 Her latest book, "The Quiet Coup: Neoliberalism and the Looting of America," is published by North Liveright, and is described as an “essential reading to understand the economic state of the nation” by Kirkus Reviews.

 Baradaran has advised U.S. Senators and Congressmen on policy, testified before the U.S. Congress, spoken at national and international forums like the U.S. Treasury and the World Bank, and was appointed to two Presidential Transition Teams.